The opening sunset.

 The cashier leaves the conversation.

-Thomas looks through the small windows at the top of the door, those little windows that allow him to see the street.
+Thomas looks through the small windows at the top of the door, those little windows that allow him to see the street outside.

-He stares at the entrance of the apartments, first he sees Paula standing near the edge of the sidewalk.
-Then he sees Gloria next to the unknown guy, saying goodbye to the Uber driver who has brought them back to the love nest that Thomas thought he was the only guest and now it seems he has to share with someone else.
+He stares at the apartment’s entrance.
+First, he sees Paula standing near the edge of the sidewalk.
+Then he sees Gloria next to the unknown guy, saying goodbye to the Uber driver who has brought them back to the love nest Thomas thought he was the only guest there and now it seems he has to share it with someone else.

-A determined movement with his arm and Thomas manages to control the boxes without losing the momentum that leads him to cross the street next to the passage of one of those cars that always pass by unexpectedly and whose movement produces a light breeze that moves the hair of both of them, Thomas and Paula.
+With a determined movement with his arm, Thomas manages to control the boxes without losing the momentum that leads him to cross the street next to the passage of one of those cars that always pass by unexpectedly and whose movement produces a light breeze that moves the hair of both of them, Thomas and Paula, as they meet again.

-A flickering flash unleashes forgotten emotions when the eyes of both of them meet, like an eclipse that unleashes parallel universes, mystical universes of an unreal nature where affection is law and where the concrete reality is completely shattered.
+A flickering flash unleashes forgotten emotions when the eyes of both meet, like an eclipse that unleashes parallel universes, mystical universes of an unreal nature where affection is the law and where the concrete reality is completely shattered.

 – Hi, wow, you look good.
 Paula doesn’t hesitate to flirt with him.